Smile-SA/smile-magento-elasticsearch/doc/developper-documentation.md

 ========================

 **First you should not modify any file shipped with the module (even templates or layout).
 It should be considered in the same way than Magento core.
-You should use your own module / design / skin to extend the module to grant upgrabilty of the module.**
+You should use your own module / design / skin to extend the module to grant upgrabilty of the module.
+Avoid to copy / paste layout files into you own design.
+Prefer create a new layout file and work into.**

 Indexing :
 ----------